 You can solve the water problems by maintaining a consistent water schedule.

 You may suspect that the roots are flooded with water.
-At that time, repotting your Fig plant to well-drained soil would be a good idea.
+Repotting your Fig plant to well-drained soil at that time would be a good idea.

 Feeding the Fig Tree

 If leaves turn yellow and the tree shows low growth overall, it is time to fertilize it.